 What type of therapy will I receive?

 Our psychologists are very experienced in the use of Supportive Psychotherapy and Cognitive Behaviour Therapy.
-In addition, we also use a variety of other therapeutic approaches where appropriate including Interpersonal, Solution-Focused, Schema Focused, and Acceptance Therapy styles.
+In addition, we also use a variety of other therapeutic approaches where appropriate including Interpersonal, Mindfulness, Solution-Focused, Schema Focused, Acceptance and Commitment and EMDR Therapy styles.